Myths of Outsourced Branding

 Top 10 Myths About Outsourcing Your Brand

 When it comes to brand management—especially in real estate—there’s a natural instinct to keep everything close.
-Your name, your reputation, your presence because it all feels personal.
+Your name, your reputation, your presence; it all feels personal.
+But as businesses grow, so should the structure that supports them.
+Let’s reframe a few common misconceptions.

 1. “Outsourcing dilutes my brand.”